 If you're not comfortable working with electrical wiring, it's best to hire a professional electrician to do the job for you.
 They can help you safely install the light fixture and ensure that it's properly connected to the electrical wiring.

 If your ceiling is uneven, you might need to use a few extra pieces of hardware to properly install your light fixture.

 In most cases, this will mean using shims or levelling bolts to level off the light fixture.
-Shims are small pieces of wood or metal that can be used to fill in any gaps between the light fixture and the ceiling.
+Shims are small pieces of wood, metal or plastic that can be used to fill in any gaps between the light fixture and the ceiling.

 Levelling bolts, on the other hand, can be used to adjust the height of the light fixture.
 This is a good option if you're not able to find a light fixture that's the perfect size for your space.

 Once you've installed the shims or levelling bolts, you can then proceed with the rest of the installation process.

 How to hang a pendant light on a sloped ceiling?